Family Separation Allowance (FSA)

 Definition of Dependents

-- the sole dependent is placed in an institution for a definite period of more than one year or an indefinite period of time expected to be longer than one year
+- The sole dependent is placed in an institution for a known period of over 1-year or for an indefinite period, which may be expected to exceed 1-year;

-- the Soldier's dependent parent does not reside in a home that the Soldier controls, supervises and maintains for mutual use when circumstances permit
+The Soldier's dependent parent does not reside in a home, which the Soldier controls, supervises and maintains for mutual use when circumstances permit.

 Applying for FSA